Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Genetic Factors

-When it comes to understanding the causes of LS3, genetic factors play a significant role.
+When it comes to understanding the of LS3, genetic factors play a significant role.
 Research has shown that individuals with a family history of LS3 are more likely to develop the condition themselves.
 This suggests a genetic predisposition to the disease, making certain individuals more susceptible than others.
 Genes involved in the immune system and skin barrier function have been identified as potential contributors to LS3.

 Environmental Triggers